Coaches

 Shane has been an assistant coach with the Nitehawks since 2017.
 During his playing career with the Nitehawks from 2000-2002, they won a Cylcone Taylor Cup Championship.
 From there, he moved onto playing senior men’s hockey and won many provincial championships while playing for Trail and Rossland.
 Shane currently lives in Fruitvale with his wife Julie, and children Connor and Chelsea.

-Trainer – Bobby-Jean Leier
+Trainer – Eric Volpatti

-Assistant Trainer – Kevin Hendrickson
+Equipment Manager – Kevin Hendrickson

 Kevin, or “Millie”, as he is known by all, is truly the busiest man in the Nitehawk organization.
 As if being assistant trainer and equipment manager isn’t enough, Millie is also the Treasurer on the Nitehawks executive.
 Millie never sits still.
 If he’s not crunching numbers, he’s washing and folding sweaters, or entering team data on the computer, or 1,001 other team duties.
 Millie is a perfect example of the ‘culture” of the Nitehawks which expects hard work, devotion, and attention to detail.
 Millie is the parts manager at Kootenay Chrysler and resides in Trail.